10 Must-Visit Munnar Tourist Places For Every Traveller

 Kundala Lake

-This serene lake is surrounded by lush green valleys and forests.
+This lake is surrounded by lush green valleys and forests.
 It offers boating facilities and is an ideal spot for a leisurely picnic amid nature's tranquillity.
 Visitors can enjoy Shikara boat rides and the beautiful Neelakurinji flowers.

 The calm Kundala Lake under overcast weather in Munnar | Shutterstock